 TOMODACHI SoftBank Leadership Program－Development Program for Leaders Charged with Recovery from Great East Japan Earthquake

 Every year since 2012, the SoftBank Group Corp. and the U.S.-Japan Council have been inviting high-school students in Iwate, Miyagi, and Fukushima — the prefectures most severely hit by the Great East Japan Earthquake — to a three-week intensive course at the University of California, Berkeley, in the U.S. The students participate in the Y-PLAN (Youth-Plan, Learn, Act, Now!), a problem-solving workshop, to learn about global leadership skills and local contribution activities.
-After returning to Japan, they actively take part in various contribution activities in their local areas by leveraging what they learned.
+After returning to Japan, they actively take part in various projects in their local areas by leveraging what they learned.